emissary-ingress/emissary/README.md

 This will run both unit tests and e2e tests.

  > *NOTE:* This will talk to the Auth0 account configured in
  > `./k8s-env.sh`.
-The login credentials for that Auth0 can be found
+The login credentials for that Auth0 account can
- > in Keybase under `/datawireio/global/ambassador-oauth-ci.txt`.
+ > be found in Keybase under
+ > `/datawireio/global/ambassador-oauth-ci.txt`.

 On macOS, you will first need to add `host.docker.internal:31000` to Docker's list of "Insecure registries":